new-torzon-market-links/torzon-market-links/README.md

-Update:  Wednesday 13 August 2025 Fixed broken url, now active
+Update:  19 August The broken link has been fixed, it's now operational.